-Victoria’s Cosmetic Medical Clinic is excited to offer several extremely effective permanent hair removal options.
+Victoria’s Cosmetic Medical Clinic is excited to offer several extremely effective semi-permanent hair removal options.

-Women and men alike now have the ability to permanently remove unwanted facial and body hair, no matter their skin type or skin tone.
-The state-of-the-art cooling, longer wavelength and unique design allow very safe, effective and permanent results for patients.
+Women and men alike now have the ability to almost permanently remove unwanted facial and body hair, no matter their skin type or skin tone.
+The state-of-the-art cooling, longer wavelength and unique design allow very safe, effective and semi-permanent results for patients.

 The laser handpiece cools and soothes as it glides along the skin.
 At the point where the light pulse is delivered, you may experience a minor pinching sensation, similar to the snap of a rubber band on the skin.
 Generally, no anaesthesia or pain medicine is needed; however, when sensitive areas are treated, some patients prefer to use a topical anaesthetic for a more comfortable experience.

 Laser hair removal works by using the light of the laser to heat the hair follicles.
 The light is drawn to dark pigments in the hair, which. absorb the light produced by the laser, heating the hair follicles to prevent hair growth.